 This Daytona is a very rare example that disappeared from public view for approximately 30 years.
 The initial assembly of the Dodge Daytona began as a 1969 Charger RT at the factory on May 29, 1969.
 It then went to Creative Industries for the completion of its conversion into a Daytona.
 From there, they shipped it to Bill Breck Dodge in Colorado Springs on August 26, 1969.
 It was the 140th Daytona shipped from Creative Industries.
 If anyone has any additional knowledge, photos, or information on this car, I would greatly appreciate being contacted at email@example.com or calling Richard at 615-624-3724.
 I would especially like to talk with or get information about the original owner.

 This Daytona left the factory as a T7 paint code dark metallic bronze 440 cubic inch 4-speed with tan interior.
-Most of these cars were painted in the brighter colors and came with automatic transmissions.
+Most of these cars were painted in brighter colors and came with automatic transmissions.
 Sold new in Colorado Springs to a US Army soldier for $4,500, evidence strongly suggests that it enjoyed a serious drag racing life.
 When the soldier shipped off to the Nuremberg Army Base in Germany in 1972 the Daytona went with him.
-This big US car with its strange nose and huge rear wing must have been quite a site in Germany.
+This big US car with its strange nose and huge rear wing must have been quite a sight in Germany.

 The following is a portion of the story as reported in the April 1977 Winged Warriors Newsletter: